Visit our Artist Roster on Reverbnation and take a listen!

 Promo for the song “Just Lovin You” MP3 files available online for your iPhones (iTunes) and other eStores online.
 Also the Mog/Muzak plus other companies have license to provide for any business owners for their Feb. month to play in Stores & on messages.
 Links & data on this song provided by CJPStaff member email@example.com .
 You know this song is for special people too:http://is.gd/2c3xnY

 “The Shakespeare Bridge Children’s Choir” took part in the recording of M83 album Hurry Up, We’re Dreaming.” nominated for a GRAMMY for Best New Alternative Album of the year!
-I asked Choir director, Toni Kasza what the experience was like:
+I asked the children’s school choir teacher what the experience was like:

 It is truly s a delight to listen to this phenomenal album and the beautiful choir and chorus voices in the background of songs.
-There’s really nothing like children’s voices in music and I will personally treasure hearing it knowing that my 11-year-old daughter Samsara Gamble’s voice is a part of this epic project!
+There’s really nothing like children’s voices in music and personally, I will always treasure hearing the sweet background chorus knowing that my 11-year-old daughter’s voice is a part of the choir.

 M83 Hurry Up, We’re Dreaming (discogs.com)